PA File Sight Product Security

 The self-signed certificates can be easily regenerated at any time.

-HTTP Server Limits
+HTTPS Server Limits

-The internal HTTP/S server is very small and light.
+The internal HTTPS server is very small and light.
 It supports a fixed number of connections, and each connection will only upload or download a fixed amount of data.
 These limits are registry configurable.

 User Credentials